LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/loops.rst

 For loops
 -----------------------------------

 We use a ``for`` loop when we have a predefined list contained in a variable.
-For example, say I have a directory called ``inputs`` with five fasta files in it.
+For example, say I have a directory called ``inputs`` with five FASTA files in it.
 You could create a variable containing a list of these files as follows:

 .. parsed-literal::